 Baking soda is one of those household staples that you probably can’t imagine doing without.
 It’s non-toxic so you don’t have to worry about being exposed to any harmful chemicals when using this product.
 In addition, it’s inexpensive so you can use as much of it as often as you like without feeling guilty.
+There are countless baking soda uses, and today we’ll look at 101 of them 😉

 There are many common uses for this product, so it only makes sense to have a box or two sitting in your cabinet for when you need it.
 People have been using baking soda for generations to take care of many different problems and of course, for cooking.